StarfishC/vim-tasks/README.md

   /**
    * The type of a custom task.
 Tasks of type "shell" are executed
    * Defaults to 'floaterm'
-   * Valid options: ['floaterm', 'shell', 'process']
+   * Valid options: ['floaterm', 'terminal', 'Ex']
    * - 'floaterm': execute your task in $shell using vim-floaterm
-   * - 'shell': execute your task in $shell using vim's terminal (can't be available now)
+   * - 'terminal': execute your task in $shell using vim's terminal (can't be available now)
-   * - 'process': execute your task in vim's cmdline (Ex mode) */
+   * - 'Ex': execute your task in vim's cmdline (Ex mode) */
   type: string;